inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/202-qgis-and-inasafe-in-contingency-plan.rst

 A contingency plan is intended to support community preparedness to anticipate the arrival of a potentially hazardous event, such as an earthquake or tsunami.
-The purpose of such a plan is to minimize casualties and losses in case of such an event.
+The purpose of such a plan is to minimise casualties and losses in case of such an event.

 Before contemplating a contingency plan, one must first consider potential